Amit0617/whale_swap/Notes.md

 - A normal AMM as in uniswap(or xswap) and it's liquidity will be available for execution of long term orders too.
 - Apart from constant product formula pool for every pair, there will be two more pools for both tokens of pair where any or both of those can be empty just for LTOs. (total 3 pools for each pair)
 - No actual transaction or movement will be occurring between pools, only prices of assets being traded will be changing on constant product pool using a **new formula** which will adjust prices like a large number of small trades are continuously occurring but without any actual gas fee or transaction involving(i.e., they are called virtual trades).
+    - There can be another way - limit the virtual trades to 1% of the pool and assume one trade every second.
+Whenever some one does a transaction calculate how many seconds have passed and show prices according to virtually updated reserves.
+    - There can be another way - where buyer gives minimum tokens expected in exchange for the amount they are swapping.
+It will pause virtual swaps if price movement occurs beyond threshold and resume if price is restored or can cancel swap to get back amount sitting in virtual pool to be swapped.
 - Continuous change in price will take it upwards or downwards.
 Arbitrageurs will continously make use of that opportunity and keep supplying assets required to complete that large order running in long term order pool.
 - Long term orders will have lower slippage even for large swaps.
 - At some point, cp pool would have collected enough of tokens user wanted because of arbitrageur's trades.